 - The Corps will comply with all applicable laws and regulations.

-- Funds will only be expended to provide priority review of the participating non-federal entity’s permit application.
+- Funds will only be expended to provide priority review of the non-Federal entity’s or public-utility company’s permit application.

 A list of active WRDA agreements are compiled on the USACE-Regulatory-HQ Page for WRDA 214.